BVignesh1729/ML-and-DL/CNN Architectures/README.md

+### README.md
-Various famous CNN architectures such as GoogLeNet, ResNet51, ResNet101, VGG-16, VGG-19 have been implemented from scratch using PyTorch
+Various famous CNN architectures such as GoogLeNet, ResNet51, ResNet101, VGG-16, VGG-19 have been implemented from scratch using PyTorch.